 Maryland has historically considered the entire geographic area within the political boundaries of a Phase I NPDES municipal stormwater jurisdiction as the regulated "permit area."
-Since the inception of the NPDES municipal stormwater program, MDE has considered permit coverage to be jurisdiction-wide.
-This approach considered the fact that specific permit provisions, such as erosion and sediment control and stormwater management programs, are administered under State statute and as county-wide requirements.
-As an example, private development requires the County's approval for erosion and sediment control and stormwater management, and is subsequently inspected, maintained, and enforced under local authority.
+Since the inception of the NPDES municipal stormwater program, MDE has considered permit coverage to be jurisdictionwide.
+This approach considered the fact that specific permit provisions, such as erosion and sediment control and stormwater management programs, are administered under State statute and as countywide requirements.
+As an example, private development requires approval from the Carroll Soil Conservation District (SCD) for erosion and sediment control and the County for stormwater management, and is subsequently inspected, maintained, and enforced under local authority.
 Most jurisdictions also own or operate a comprehensive road system throughout the entire locality that generates stormwater discharges.
 In this context, the entire jurisdiction can be viewed as the regulated permit area.
 Finally, as part of its preamble discussing this issue, EPA suggested that permit coverage may include areas where jurisdictions have control over land use decisions.
-Therefore, MDE defines regulated permit area as jurisdiction-wide and considers all provisions of this permit to apply to the geographic area of the County
+Therefore, MDE defines regulated permit area as jurisdiction-wide and considers all provisions of this permit to apply to the geographic area of the County.